Are Cool Roof Shingles a Smart Choice for Your Home?

 In the winter, this means your roof won't absorb as much free heat from the sun, which could cause your heating system to work a little harder.
 In climates with long, cold winters, this "winter penalty" can sometimes cancel out the summer cooling savings.
 For these areas, other roofing solutions might offer a better year-round value.

-Calculating the Cost vs. Long-Term Savings
+Calculating Your Costs vs. Long-Term Savings

 When you’re thinking about a new roof, the price tag is obviously a big factor.
 But with a cool roof, the initial cost is only half the story.
 The real conversation is about the money it saves you over time.
 A cool roof is an investment in your home’s energy efficiency, and like any good investment, it’s designed to pay you back.
 Let’s break down the numbers so you can see how the upfront cost compares to the long-term savings and decide if it makes financial sense for your home.